Tom-Potanski/Ruby-on-Rails-gym-management-system/README.md

 Author: Tomasz Potański

 Tiny gym online management system in Ruby on Rails.
-Functionality is similar to the application created in: the rails tutorial.
+Functionality is similar to the application created in: The Ruby on Rails tutorial by Michael Hartl.

 Paid project created for my friend: Małgorzata Szwed.